Islands on codim-2 branes in Gauss-Bonnet Gravity: Page curve on tensionless codim-2 brane

-where we have used $\sqrt{\sigma} K_{\partial \Gamma}=-1/z(1)^{d-3}$ on the codim-2 brane $E$ located at $r=1$.
-For simplicity, we set the volume of hyperbolic space $H_{d-3}$ to be the one.
+For simplicity, we set the volume of hyperbolic space $H_{d-3}$ to be one.
+Collecting all the results above, we finally obtain the area functional:

 Taking the variation of (\ref{entropyIsland}), we derive equations of motion (EOM) (see \eqref{eomr} in appendix (B) for details).
-Note that the EOM \eqref{eomr} works for general $f(r)$.
-In this section, we focus on the tensionless case with $f(r)=r^2-1$.
+From variation, the EOM we obtained just depicts the behaviour that the RT surface embedding function z(r) should follows, corresponding to the extreme value of the entanglement entropy.
+It's worth noting that the EOM \eqref{eomr} works for general $f(r)$.
+For the purposes of this section, we narrow our focus to the tensionless case with $f(r)=r^2-1$.